M-9acem/FLF/README.md

 - `--batch_size`: Batch size (default: `32`)

 #### Decentralized-Specific Parameters

+- `--intra_cluster_communication`: If set, all nodes in a cluster are interconnected (default, fully connected cluster).
+If not set, only the edge node in each cluster communicates with the rest (star topology, no intra-cluster communication except via the edge node).

 - `--main_link_prob`: Probability of main bridge link activation (default: `1.0`)
 - `--border_link_prob`: Probability of border links activation (default: `1.0`)
 - `--intra_cluster_prob`: Probability of intra-cluster links (default: `0.8`)
 - `--mixing_method`: Mixing matrix method for gossip aggregation (default: `metropolis_hastings`)
    - `metropolis_hastings`: Balanced weights based on node degrees (most common)
    - `max_degree`: Uniform weights based on maximum degree in graph
    - `jaccard`: Weights based on Jaccard similarity of neighborhoods
    - `matcha`: Optimal weights via convex optimization (requires cvxpy)

 #### System Parameters
 - `--no_cuda`: Disable CUDA (use CPU only)